Arch Creek Park

 Website

-The beauty of Arch Creek and its natural limestone bridge drew the Tequesta to this site centuries ago.
+Overview: The beauty of Arch Creek and its natural limestone bridge drew the Tequesta to this site centuries ago.
 So much so they made it a meeting place.
 As did the Seminoles, who followed them and then the first European settlers, who established the first town in Dade County on the site.
-Fortunately, the beauty of Arch Creek is preserved in this tiny park just off busy Biscayne Boulevard.
+Fortunately, the beauty of Arch Creek is preserved in this nine-acre park just off busy Biscayne Boulevard.

-The center piece of the park is the bridge shown in the photograph above.
-But there is also a small hardwood hammock full of live oak, figs, pigeon plum, gumbo limbo and cabbage palms.
+The center piece of the park is the natural stone arch and the creek that runs through it.
+But there is also a small hardwood hammock full of live oak, figs, including stranglers, pigeon plum, gumbo limbo and cabbage palms.
 A short natural surface trail runs through it.
 An asphalt road runs parallel along what was known as Military Trail.
 There is a butterfly garden at the north end of the park and a museum at the entrance.
-We did spot a number of different butterflies, including monarch and zebra longwing, plus a couple we could not identify.
-Birds seen include cardinals and a black and white warbler.

 Photo Gallery for Arch Creek Park

-Unless otherwise stated, all photographs are property of the publishers and may not be used without their express permission.
+Photographs by David Sedore.
+Photographs are property of the publishers and may not be used without permission.